npgall/cqengine/documentation/ProjectHome.md

   * [AttributeSourceGenerator](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/codegen/AttributeSourceGenerator.html) can automatically generate the source code for the simple and multi-value attributes discussed above.
   * [AttributeBytecodeGenerator](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/codegen/AttributeBytecodeGenerator.html) can automatically generate the class bytecode for the simple and multi-value attributes discussed above, and load them into the application at runtime as if they had been compiled from source code.

-See the AutoGenerateAttributes wiki page for more details.
+See [AutoGenerateAttributes](AutoGenerateAttributes.md) for more details.

 ### Attributes as Functions ###